 On the day after wedding, the bride wakes up early and pays a visit to the groom’s relatives.
 It is only then that she is formally introduced to the grooms’ relatives, while the bride would receive small gift from the groom’s relatives.

-Three days after the wedding, the bride and bridegroom will pay a visit to the bride’s family, while the bride would be received as a gust then.
+Three days after the wedding, the bride and bridegroom will pay a visit to the bride’s family, at which point the bride would be received as a guest as opposed to a member of her former family.

 In some areas of China, this traditional Chinese wedding customs still exists.
 If you are lucky enough, you may see a traditional Chinese wedding ceremony during your China tours, which would be an extremely interesting experience on your trip.